egumasa/engagement-annotation-project/docs/2_Part1_Understanding_Engagement.md

 ### Proclaim: Concur
 >An utterance which shows writers' expectation for the putative readers to agree with the preposition and/or to have the same knowledge.
+This includes lexico-grammatical items such as `naturally`, `if course`, `obviously`, `admittedly`.
+These items reveal writer's expectation for the reader to agree with the idea.

 There are two sub-types of `concur` which we do not differentiate in the current project.
 These are `affirm` and `concede` (Tan, 2010).